What Ghana’s 2021 Budget Reveals About Its Oil Fund Management

 In addition, as in many other African economies, debt also threatens the projected economic recovery in Ghana, something the government has acknowledged in the 2021 budget.

 Commodities are expected to play an important role in addressing Ghana’s debt challenges.
 Petroleum exports will likely decline in the medium term , from a peak of 71 million barrels in 2019 to about 59 million barrels in 2024, and so will revenues.
+Though crude oil prices have recovered from the depths of the second quarter of 2020, there is no guarantee that these will be sustained, thus limiting the role of petroleum revenues in addressing Ghana’s debt burden.
 Nonetheless, petroleum is still an important source of revenue and a likely part of the solution to Ghana’s public financial challenges.

 Unresolved governance issues